 - Demonstrate effective and safe cooking skills by planning, preparing and cooking using a variety of food commodities, cooking techniques and equipment. - Develop knowledge and understanding of the science of food. - Understand the relationship between diet, nutrition and health. - Demonstrate knowledge of the principles of nutrition including the role of the main nutrients in the diet, sources, function, deficiency diseases and sensory qualities. - Understand the importance of microbiological food safety considerations when preparing, processing, storing, cooking and serving food. - Explore where food comes from including foods from around the world.

 GCSE Food Preparation and Nutrition is an interesting and stimulating course for students.
 The delivery of the course material will vary: group based activities, practical and theory based learning, independent based learning in order to produce project style and research based work.

-Students should have a keen interest in food, and be open to investigating and tasting different foods.
+Students should have a keen interest in food and be open to investigating and tasting different foods.
 Students should be motivated to improve their knowledge of nutrition, diet and health.
-Students will build upon their practical skills and techniques in order to produce the work that reflects their creativity in Food Preparation and Nutrition.
+Students will build upon their practical skills and techniques to produce the work that reflects their creativity in Food Preparation and Nutrition.
+This course may also be suitable for those interested in a future in sports as well as medical fields.